Big Sur Weekend Road Trip Itinerary

 Sand Dollar Beach is a long stretch of beach in Big Sur.
 There are about 100 steps to get down to the beach.
 If you don’t want to make the hike down to the beach it is still worth a quick stop at the overlook.
-The main parking costs $10, so try to find parking along the road in a safe spot to save money.
+There is a fee to park in the main lot, so try to find parking along the road in a safe spot to save money.

 If you have extra time during your weekend in Big Sur...

 - Partington Cove Trail: Before McWay Falls you can find Partington Cove Trail, a short 1 mile round trip trail down to a cove.

 - Explore Monterey: Spend time walking down Cannery Row, a main street in Monterey.
 Next, hop in the car do the scenic 17-mile coast drive.